 Product description

 Carl Jung, the eminent psychologist, 1875–1961, had this carved, in Latin, over the front door of his house in Zurich.
 This was to remind those entering that Awe of the Lord is the beginning of Wisdom.
 Psalms 111.10.
-Jung came across this when, as a student of 19 years, he was studying a Latin collection of analects, or jottings, by Erasmus, the Renaissance scholar and humanist.
+Jung came across this when he was studying a Latin collection of analects, or jottings, by Erasmus, the Renaissance scholar and humanist.
 It is also carved on Jung’s tombstone.

 Related articles